SAP-samples/cap-cds-hands-on/exercises/01/README.md

 [cds] - server listening on { url: 'http://localhost:4004' }
 ```

+It has:

+- found our definitions in `services.cds`
+- established an in-memory SQLite mechanism
+- started serving the service we've defined

 > From the `odata` component of the relative URL path (`/odata/v4/simple`) we
 > can correctly surmise that, by default, services such as this are made
 > available in OData form, which is often going to be exactly what we need to